 Insulin is produced by the beta cells in the pancreas.
 Type 1 diabetes is due to the destruction of the beta cells with progressive and eventual complete loss of insulin secretion.
 This type always requires insulin therapy.
 Type 2 diabetes is characterized by dysfunctional beta cells (irregular insulin production) or the other cells of the body not responding to insulin properly.
 Type 2 diabetes may or may not require insulin therapy.
 In general, diabetes in dogs more closely resembles Type 1 diabetes which requires lifelong insulin therapy.
-In cats with diabetes, it more closely resembles Type 2 diabetes; so with aggressive treatment it is feasible that remission can occur and insulin therapy may be stopped.

 It is only recently that dogs were treated aggressively for diabetes.
 If a dog is monitored and does not have any other health problems, he or she should be able to have a normal life expectancy.

 Yes, it is very similar.
 Your dog will be using similar medications, equipment, and monitoring methods as human diabetics use.

 The following signs may indicate hypoglycemia: